 Security vulnerabilities in many aspects of the Windows operating system, including the primary platform, are discovered on a regular basis.
 Even if you do not use the corresponding program, it is a risk not to update it because it is already installed on your machine.

-How ca I fix the unexpected 2203 error in Windows 11?
+How ca I fix the unexpected 2203 error?

 1. Run the installer with administrator access